ghostofwm/Active-Directory-Home-Lab---Windows-Server-2022-Windows-10/README.md

 # Active Directory Home Lab-Windows Server 2022 Windows 10
 Hands-on Active Directory lab with Windows Server 2022 and Windows 10 Client.
 Configured AD DS, DNS, Group Policy, user management, shared folders, and Remote Desktop for IT support practice.

+## Overview
+This lab simulates a small corporate IT environment using VirtualBox.
+It covers the setup of a Windows Server 2022 domain controller and a Windows 10 client, with Active Directory, DNS, Group Policy, file sharing, and Remote Desktop.

 Prerequisites:

 Oracle VirtualBox (latest).